dorkodu/sage/sage.md

 # <a name="principles">3</a> Principles

-Our priority is to keep Sage simple, approachable, easy-to-use and lightweight while solving data exchange problems efficiently.
+Our priority is to keep Sage simple, approachable, easy-to-use and lightweight while solving data exchange problems efficiently and providing a flexible & intuitive way.
 Here are some of our design principles :

 ## Some of Our Design Principles